iris-edu/pyweed/Support.md

 # Support

+## PyWEED crashes on startup

+The most common reason is a problem in the configuration file.
+This is located at `~/.pyweed/pyweed.ini`.
+If you move or delete it, PyWEED will recreate a fresh version the next time it starts.

 ## Install problems

 Far and away the most common problem is library mismatches -- some of the libraries that PyWEED uses (ObsPy and Qt most notably) bring in a wide mix of their own dependencies, resulting in a complex mix of library versions.